Aplastic Anemia

 j) Pregnancy (rare).

-Symptoms of AA may develop rapidly (within several days) or slowly (several weeks or months).
+Symptoms of AA may develop rapidly (within several days) or slowly (over weeks or months).
 Clinical manifestations of AA result from anemia, neutropenia, and/or thrombocytopenia.
 A history of thrombosis may indicate concomitant PNH and medication history can be useful to correlate with drug exposure.

 DiagnosisTop